lexurco/manpager.org_aa/README.txt

    github user name to alearkh.
 The x in alearx is substitute for Greek chi.

-   That pretty much concludes the situation up until now.
+   That pretty much concludes the story up until now.

 Q: What do you call your Unix users?
 A: I usually name my main user aa for my initials.
 Most of the other